scikit-learn-contrib/hiclass/docs/source/get_started/hello_hiclass.rst

 .. note::

-    We do not use real data in this first example, but illustrate the concepts within a single ``.py`` file.
+    We do not use real data in this example, but illustrate the concepts with a single ``.py`` script.

 .. toctree::
     :hidden: